Stahl4121/nQueens/README.md

 * nQueenBoard - Holds a Board object with n queens.

-* nQueenBoardFC - A modification of nQueenBoard to suit the needs of Depth First Seach with Forward Checking.
+* nQueenBoardFC - A modification of nQueenBoard to suit the needs of Depth First Search with Forward Checking.

+* lsrrAlgorithm - Holds the algorithm of Local Search with Random Restart

 **To Run:**
 1. Run the program.